Desperate for Cluttered Kitchen Help

 Dear Losing Sleep over Clutter:

 You definitely want to choose a first project that makes a visible difference.
 Seeing success will lead to success.
-If she can't see anything was done after you leave, she might not be motivated to continue the process.
+If she cannot see anything was done after you leave, she might not be motivated to continue the process.
 Try to also do something visible- like the kitchen table or a portion of the counter so that there is something out in the open that is clean and tidy for her to see.

 To organize a cluttered kitchen, begin by opening every cabinet to get an idea of what is there.